rrenomeron/ublue-tr/README.md

 For the Bluefin Images (``ghcr.io/rrenomeron/bluefin-tr``):

+- Developer mode enabled by default.
+Not recommended to turn it off.
 - Default Fedora/GNOME keybindings and fonts
 - Starship disabled by default (users can enable if needed)
 - GNOME Terminal as default terminal